ukaea/UDA/docs/server_installation.md

 ## Supported OSs

-UDA has been build on Linux, macOS and Windows.
+The UDA server can been build on Linux and macOS.
+Note that the server will not run on Windows; only the client installation is supported.

 ## Builing UDA